R B Nordick Foundation

 • No public application process exists - unsolicited requests are not accepted

-• Mission focus is exclusively Christian evangelism and missions - organizations outside this narrow focus will not be considered
+• Mission focus is exclusively Christian evangelism and missions - organisations outside this narrow focus will not be considered

 • Grant sizes are substantial - typical grants range from $100,000 to over $1 million, indicating this is a major donor in the Christian missions space

-• Preference for established organizations - recent recipients are all nationally or internationally recognized missions organizations
+• Preference for established organisations - recent recipients are all nationally or internationally recognised missions organisations

-• International emphasis - the foundation prioritizes work in regions with limited Christian presence over domestic ministries
+• International emphasis - the foundation prioritises work in regions with limited Christian presence over domestic ministries

 • General support model - grants are unrestricted operating support rather than project-specific

-• No relationship-building pathway documented - without an invitation, organizations have no clear avenue to approach this funder
+• No relationship-building pathway documented - without an invitation, organisations have no clear avenue to approach this funder

 References